 - What work needs doing;

-- What information he wants;
+- What information they want;

-- How he wants it;
+- How they want it;

 [Outline Responsibility Matrix, Employer’s Information Requirements, Plain Language Questions].